mmikowski/powercss/README.md

 used and improved it for 6 years now, and it further reduce compressed JS files by around 30% and it works great with CSS symbols.

-## PowerCSS can maintain multiple StyleSheet Objects
+## PowerCSS can maintain multiple Stylesheet Objects
-PowerCSS can maintain multiple StyleSheet Objects even though only one is active at any time.
+PowerCSS can maintain multiple Stylesheet Objects even though only one is active at any time.
 These have, by default, the IDs of `pcss-0, pcss-1, ... pcss-N.` If there is a conflict with other DOM IDs, we can change the prefix using `pcss._setSheetIdPrefix_( 'myprefix-' );`.